Pride of Place grant

 Grants awarded so far

-By February 2024, we have already approved nineteen Pride of Place projects.
+We have now approved well over twenty Pride of Place projects.
 Grants have been awarded to Parish Councils, Community Groups, Schools and Churches, and range from a new pond in Littleport to a new wildlife area in Soham.
-Grants have also been given to projects in Fordham, Bottisham and Cheveley, and several other locations across East Cambridgeshire.
+Grants have also been given to projects in Fordham, Bottisham and Cheveley, and several other locations across East Cambridgeshire, including Burrough Green, Swaffham Prior, Mepal and Ashley.
 The approved projects include proposals such as new or regenerated ponds, wildflower seeds and grass verge improvements, bird and bat boxes, together with lots of tree planting projects.
 Several of the projects include improvements to public walkways or seating, so that everyone can enjoy the newly improved nature areas.
+We've given 100% grant funding to projects for as little as £100 all the way up to the maximum grant of £15,000 for a single project.

 Terms, conditions and grant aim